Battle of Siffin: First meeting

 In Dumat al-Jandal, the proceedings lasted for (possibly three) weeks, likely extending to mid-April 658.
 The account of al-Tabari depicts Abu Musa as opposed to the caliphates of both Ali and Mu'awiya.
 As an early companion of Muhammad, it is similarly the understanding of Madelung that Abu Musa did not support the caliphate of Mu'awiya, a taliq.
 With a strong preference for peace among Muslims, Abu Musa was likely willing to confirm Ali as the caliph, provided that he would reinstate Mu'awiya as the governor of Syria, perhaps because he was well-liked by his army, and on the condition that Mu'awiya would, in turn, recognize Ali as the caliph.
 Ideally, however, Abu Musa may have preferred a broad shura that included Ali and Abd-Allah ibn Umar.
 The latter was his son-in-law and also favorite for the caliphate.
 The similar account of Ibn Muzahim is that Abu Musa proposed removing Ali and installing the neutral Abd-Allah ibn Umar for the caliphate, even though Abd-Allah was probably uninterested in it.
-This attitude of Abu Musa is also evident in the account of al-Kufi and al-Tabari, who write that Mu'awiya sent al-Mughira ibn Shu'ba to assess the arbitrators' progress.
+This attitude of Abu Musa is also evident in an account given by al-Kufi and al-Tabari, who write that Mu'awiya sent al-Mughira ibn Shu'ba to assess the arbitrators' progress.
 He reportedly asked both what they thought of those who remained neutral in the conflict between Ali and Mu'awiya.
 Abu Musa answered that they were the best of mankind for they did not carry its burden, while Amr answered that they were the worst of mankind for neither they upheld a truth nor repudiated a falsehood.
 Perhaps as an opener for the peace negotiations, the two arbitrators first discussed the assassination of Uthman, most likely at the initiative of Amr.
 They reached the verdict that Uthman had been killed wrongfully and that Mu'awiya had the right to seek revenge, but could not agree on anything else, either because Amr blocked the choice of Ali for the caliphate or a fresh shura, or because Abu Musa was adamant in his opposition to Mu'awiya.
 Madelung views the verdict about Uthman as a political one, a judicial misjudgment, and a blunder of the naive Abu Musa, who might have hoped that Amr would later reciprocate his concession.
 From the perspective of Abu Musa himself, his verdict did not authorize Mu'awiya to claim the caliphate, a prerogative which was reserved for the Muhajirun in his view, as reported by Ibn al-Athir and Ibn Muzahim.
-The verdict was not made public but both parties came to know about it anyway.
-In particular, Ali denounced the conduct of the two arbitrators as contrary to the Quran and began organizing a new expedition to Syria.
+The verdict was not made public but both parties learned of it anyway.
+In particular, Ali denounced the conduct of the two arbitrators as contrary to the Quran and began preparations for a second expedition to Syria.